oVirt/infra-docs/docs/Phoenix_Lab/OpenVPN.markdown

 OpenVPN config template
 =======================

+Ensure the client system has OpenVPN installed, it is provided by the "openvpn" package on all major distibutions.

-The above data can be inserted into this template and saved as /etc/openvpn/ovirt.conf on the client
+The above data can be inserted into this template and saved as /etc/openvpn/client/ovirt.conf on the client system.

     client